Restoring Family Links

 This free service, known as Restoring Family Links (RFL), is co-ordinated by the International Committee of the Red Cross (ICRC).

-RFL has succeeded in tracing hundreds of thousands of people who have left their place of origin, sought asylum abroad, disappeared or are in prisons, hospitals, refugee camps, shelters etc.
+RFL has succeeded in tracing hundreds of thousands of people who have left their place of origin, sought asylum abroad, disappeared or are in prisons, hospitals, refugee camps and shelters etc.

 This service has also prevented separation, disappearance and clarified the fate of persons reported missing at an early stage.

 We have trained specialists in many countries around the world and at RFL headquarters in Geneva.
-They are deployed on the ground in places of refuge, conflict and disaster using our local, national and international network to find out information for separated families.
+They are deployed on the ground in places of refuge, conflict and disaster using our local, national and international network to procure information for separated families.

 RFL: There are four ways of using the Restoring Family Links service.

-The ICRC Family Links Website can be found here here.
+The ICRC Family Links Website can be found here.

 3. Messaging service: Our special access and reach means we can pass on your personal messages to relatives in detention centres and places where communication systems have broken down.